gt-rail-internal/rerail_stretchit_grasp/README.md

 ```
 The new aligned grasp aims maintain the antipodal points close to the suggested grasp.
 ## Displace grasp
 Fetch has a parallel jaw gripper while Stretch has to 2 suction cups on the gripper end.
 One issue was that ciruclar objects like the can would slip.
-Diplacing the gripper pose by a few cm along the x-axis of the gripper helps grasp the object better.
+Displacing the gripper pose by a few cm along the x-axis of the gripper helps grasp the object better.
 Althogh this could lead to worse perfomance when anitpodal points need to be preserved such as picking up a bowl.
-The amount of displacement can be set by the rosparam called "# TODO".
+The amount of displacement can be set by the rosparam called `/stretch_grasp/displace_distance`.
 Default value for the displacement is 0.03 meters.
+# Testing
+Note: Current testing instructions work for branch V0.
+But V0 does not have complete parameter implementation.
+TODO: create testing for cleaned up code.
-# Testing on stretch
+## Testing on stretch

 1. launch stretch driver (on robot)
    ```
    roslaunch stretch_core stretch_driver.launch